 '''

-class User (Document) :
+class User (Document):

 name = StringField()

-class Page (Document) :
+class Page (Document):

 content = StringField()

 authors = ListField(ReferenceField(User))

 bob = User(name="Bob Jones").save()

 john = User(name="John Smith").save()

 Page(content="Test Page", authors=[bob, john]).save()

 Page(content="Another Page", authors=[john]).save()

 Find all pages Bob authored

-Page.objects(authors__in=[bob])
+Page.objects(authors___in=[bob])

 Find all pages that both Bob and John have authored

 Page.objects(authors__all=[bob, john])

 Remove Bob from the authors for a page.

-Page.objects(id='...').update_one(pull_authors=bob)
+Page.objects(id='...').update_one(pull__authors=bob)

 Add John to the authors for a page.

 Page.objects(id='...').update_one(push_authors=john)

 '''

 Dealing with deletion of referred documents By default, MongoDB doesn't check the integrity of your data, so deleting documents that other documents still hold references to will lead to consistency issues.
 Mongoengine's ReferenceField adds some functionality to safeguard against these kinds of database integrity problems, providing each reference with a delete rule specification.
-A delete rule is specified by supplying the reverse_delete_rule attributes on the ReferenceField definition, like this:
+A delete rule is specified by supplying the reverse\delete\rule attributes on the ReferenceField definition, like this:

 '''

-class Employee(Document):
+class ProfilePage(Document):

 ...

-profile_page = ReferenceField('ProfilePage', reverse_delete_rule=mongoengine.NULLIFY)
+employee = ReferenceField('Employee', reverse_delete_rule=mongoengine.CASCADE)

 '''

-The declaration in this example means that when an Employee object is removed, the ProfilePage that belongs to that employee is removed as well.
+The declaration in this example means that when an Employee object is removed, the ProfilePage that references that employee is removed as well.
 If a whole batch of employees is removed, all profile pages that are linked are removed as well.